zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    information about the IRC protocol.

-   :c: The connection.
+   :param c: The connection.

-   :is_orig: True if the command was sent by the originator of the TCP
+   :param is_orig: True if the command was sent by the originator of the TCP
             connection.

-   :chans: The number of channels as returned in the reply.
+   :param chans: The number of channels as returned in the reply.

    .. zeek:see::  irc_channel_topic irc_dcc_message irc_error_message irc_global_users
       irc_invalid_nick irc_invite_message irc_join_message irc_kick_message